rubrikinc/microsoft-365-sizing/README.md

 ## Requirements

 * `PowerShell >= 5.1` for PowerShell Gallery.
-* Microsoft 365 Global administrator credentials (Required to determine In-Place Archive details)
+* Microsoft user permissions to run this script: Global Reader and Reports Reader

 ## Installation